Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Introduction

 \section{Introduction}

-Symmetry-protected topological (SPT) phases are short-range entanglement (SRE) quantum states which cannot be adiabatically connected to trivial product states in the presence of symmetries \cite{ZCGu2009,chen11a,XieChenScience,cohomology,Senthil_2015}.
-SPT phases are natural generalizations of topological insulators and superconductors to strongly correlated fermionic and bosonic systems with internal and/or crystalline symmetries \cite{Lu12,general2,Kapustin2017,2DFSPT,LevinGu,braiding,Ashvin2013,ChongWang2013,Senthil2013,Lukasz2013,ChongWang2014,TCI,Fu2012,ITCI,reduction,building,correspondence,230,rotation,dihedral,wallpaper,indicator1,JHZhang2022,Zhang_2022}.
-Recently, it is shown that symmetry-protected short-range entanglement can still prevail even if part of the protecting symmetry is broken by quenched disorder locally but restored upon disorder averaging \cite{MaWangASPT, Ringel_2012, Mong_2012, Fulga_2014, Chou_2018, Chou_2021}.
-This defines a new class of SPT phases dubbed average SPT (ASPT).
-(We will refer to ordinary SPT phases as clean SPTs in this paper.)
-The existence of ASPT, in addition to its theoretical novelties, provides practical applications as a symmetry-breaking disorder may be unavoidable in many settings, especially for crystalline SPT phases.
+Symmetry-protected topological (SPT) phases host nontrivial short-range entanglement (SRE) which cannot be destroyed in the presence of symmetries \cite{ZCGu2009,chen11a, XieChenScience, cohomology, Senthil_2015, Lu12, general2, Kapustin2017,2DFSPT, LevinGu, braiding, Ashvin2013, ChongWang2013, Senthil2013, Lukasz2013, ChongWang2014, TCI, Fu2012, ITCI, reduction, building, correspondence,230, rotation, dihedral, wallpaper,indicator1, JHZhang2022, Zhang_2022, Kruthoff_2017, Slager_2012}.
+Recently, it is shown that symmetry-protected SRE can still prevail even if part of the protecting symmetry is broken locally by decoherence or quenched disorder but restored upon ensemble averaging \cite{MaWangASPT, Ringel_2012, Mong_2012, Fulga_2014, Chou_2018, Chou_2021,ma2025topological}, which defines a new class of SPT phases dubbed average SPT (ASPT).
+ASPTs extend the concept of SPT phases to include systems where symmetry is statistically preserved rather than strictly maintained, opening up new possibilities for exploring topological phenomena in disordered systems.
+Moreover, the concept of ASPTs naturally extends to mixed states, which arise in systems coupled to an environment, where quantum decoherence plays a significant role.
+Given that symmetry-breaking disorders or quantum decoherence are practically unavoidable in experimental settings, investigating the properties of ASPTs holds both theoretical importance and practical relevance.
+Understanding ASPTs not only enriches our comprehension of topological phases in real-world systems but also provides guidance for designing and interpreting experiments in noisy or disordered quantum environments.